Penguin Books, 2010,

 Miranda Carter describes Wilhelm’s lack of lack of tact and diplomacy, that Nicholas II was weak, horrified when his hearty father Alexander III died unexpectedly (of Bright’s Disease) at the age of 49.
-He complained that t he was unready to rule and was unfit to be an emperor He never became ready’.
-Married to a woman he loved, Nicholas wanted to do was play ‘happy families’; Alexandra was crushingly shy and uncomfortable with court life.
+He complained that he was unready to rule and was unfit to be an emperor.
+He never 'became ready’.
+Married to a woman he loved, all Nicholas wanted to do was play ‘happy families’; Alexandra was crushingly shy and uncomfortable with court life.
 Together the pair alienated subjects by hiding away at Tsarskoe Selot and their reliance on Rasputin further alienated them from both the court and population.

 Franz-Joseph of Austria’s problems were different.
 His ethnically diverse empire was unmanageably large, court protocol stultifying.
 Although the assassination of Franz-Ferdinand’s assassination freed him of the burden of an heir he did not like, he proved too old to deal with 20th century war knowing that his empire could not survive it.